Charles Moss (bishop of Bath and Wells): Biography

 Born in Postwick, Norfolk, England, Moss was son of William Moss, a grazier and large landowner of Postwick.
 He was educated under Mr Reddington at Norwich School and at Gonville and Caius College, Cambridge.
-He graduated BA in 1731, was ordained by Thomas Gooch at Bristol in 1737, and was a fellow of Caius from 1735 to 1739.
+He graduated BA in 1731, was ordained by Thomas Gooch (Master of Caius College and Bishop of Bristol) at Bristol in 1737, and was a fellow of Caius from 1735 to 1739.

 Moss served as prebendary of Warminster, (1738–1740) and of Hurstbourne and Burbage, Diocese of Salisbury, (1740–1786); as residential canon of Salisbury, 1746–1786; Archdeacon of Colchester, St. Paul's Cathedral, London, (1749–1766).
 In 1752 he was elected a Fellow of the Royal Society and served as their vice-president from 1766 to 1768.

 From 1758 to 1766, Moss was a Chaplain to the King.
 Moss also served as rector of St George's, Hanover Square, London beginning in 1759 and remained in that post when he was appointed Bishop of St David's in 1766.
 He was translated to Bath and Wells in 1774, remaining in that post until his death in 1802.
 As Bishop of Bath and Wells, he was one of the three bishops to consecrate William White and Samuel Provoost, the second and third American Episcopal bishops, respectively, in 1787.

 Moss died in London and was buried at Grosvenor Chapel, South Audley Street, London.